hbc/knowledgebase/research/rnaseq/README.md

 This folder contains various documents/scripts pertaining to bulk RNA-seq analysis.
 As you add content to the folder, you can add a bullet point to this README.

-* [Tools for RNA-seq analysis](tools.md): This document lists the various tools that are currently being used for RNA-seq analysis (and who has used/tested them) in addition to new tools that we are interested in but have yet to be tested.
+* **[Tools for RNA-seq analysis](tools.md):** This document lists the various tools that are currently being used for RNA-seq analysis (and who has used/tested them) in addition to new tools that we are interested in but have yet to be tested.

-* [Tutorials for bulk RNA-seq analysis](tutorials.md): This document lists the various tutorials to help you with any type of bulk RNA-seq analysis.
+* **Tutorials for bulk RNA-seq analysis:** This document lists the various tutorials to help you with any type of bulk RNA-seq analysis.

   - **[running_IRFinder.md](https://github.com/hbc/knowledgebase/blob/master/research/rnaseq/running_IRFinder.md):** Intron retention analysis step-by-step instructions with example scripts and descriptions.
   - **[IRFinder_report.md](https://github.com/hbc/knowledgebase/blob/master/research/rnaseq/IRFinder_report.md):** Intron retention analysis report template for differentially retained introns.
   - **[RepEnrich2_guide.md](https://github.com/hbc/knowledgebase/blob/master/research/rnaseq/RepEnrich2_guide.md):** Guide to exploring the enrichment of repeats in NGS data using RepEnrich2.
-  - **[bibliography.md](https://github.com/hbc/knowledgebase/blob/master/research/rnaseq/bibliography.md):** Bibliography for papers of interest for bulk RNA-seq analysis.

-* [Bibliography](bibliography.md): This document lists relevant papers pertaining to RNA-seq analysis
+* **[Bibliography](bibliography.md):** This document lists relevant papers pertaining to RNA-seq analysis